WSUCEG-7140/Team-Alpha/meeting_minutes/meeting_minutes_3.md

 Rohith kalakuntla:
 I have completed issue 7 which is to Make changes to string element to be empty rather than null.
 I have started working on Issue 6 that is making UI level changes.

-## Additional Notes:
+## Decisions Made:
-Finalized Selenium for Automation Testing.
+Finalized Pytest Selenium for Automation Testing.

+Rakesh Gunturu to update date and time format to latest as it seems like an old change.

+Yaswanth Jonnakuti to check and see if there are any UI changes in weeks 1 and 2, and try writing new test cases to validate those changes.

 ## Minutes Approved by: